Skip to main content

 • letters from your neighbours to confirm you've been living there

-Having a combination of these documents could strengthen your case.
-Get both recent and backdated documents if you can, to show a history of having lived at the tenancy.
+Having several of these documents could strengthen your case.
+Get both recent and older documents if you can, to show your history of living at the property.

 Housing laws differ between Scotland and England.